BootstrapGrid Widget

 Use this widget to render controls (responsive) within the bootstrap grid.

-Last published at: February 10th, 2025
+Last published at: August 18th, 2025

 Description

-With the BootstrapGrid container widget, you can create multiple bootstrap rows and columns and place controls within each column, as shown in the graphic below.
-You can place sub-forms within each bootstrap column.
+With the BootstrapGrid container widget, you can create multiple Bootstrap rows and columns and place controls within each column, as shown in the graphic below.
+You can place sub-forms within each Bootstrap column.

 Inputs